adelavegaf/fbchatbot/README.md

 ### Prerequisites

 You need to have installed [npm](https://www.npmjs.com/) in your system.
-In order for the Facebook Chat Bot to work you must have an active facebook page.
+In order for the Facebook Chat Bot to work, you must have an active facebook page.

 ### Installing